Mota Gharbi: Demographics

-The village has a population of about 1,771 and contains 293 households according to the Government of Punjab.
+The village has a population of 1,771 in 293 households, according to the Government of Punjab.

 Transport

 Three roads lead to Mota Gharbi village.
-The first road goes through Rohtan Fort from Dina Tehsil while the second goes through Khukha.This leaves GT Road near Dina police station.
-Third Road leaves GT Road at main Choke (Mangla) towards railway station and turing right at Bahg (Baghan) passing through Guggar Kalan.
-The first road was constructed in the 1980s by General Aslam Mirza, but had to be rebuilt by Pervez Musharraf due to decay.
-In 2020, under the rule of Imran Khan, the road was rebuilt again.
+The first road passes through Rohtas Fort from Dina Tehsil.
+The second road branches off GT Road near the Dina police station and goes through Khukha.
+The third road also begins at GT Road, at the main Choke (Mangla), heads toward the railway station, and then turns right at Bahg (Baghan), passing through Guggar Kalan.

+The first road was originally constructed in the 1980s,It was buit by the Efforts of Gen M Aslam Mirza.it was reconstructed following decay in the 2000s.
+The road was built once again in 2020.

 Historical places

 Mota Gharbi has historical sites such as the Jheera Tomb and the old Qabristan near Kassi.
 Jheera has fallen into disrepair.

 Welfare association

-The Mota Gharbi Welfare Association (MGWA), is an organisation in the village that oversees most of the village's work such as cleaning and repairing streets, growing trees, and helping people in need.
-The organisation has helped in the cleaning of roads, covering drains, and others.
-The association is now converting street lights to run on solar energy.
+The Mota Gharbi Welfare Association (MGWA) is an organization in the village that oversees various community projects, such as cleaning and repairing streets, planting trees, and assisting people in need.
+The organization has contributed to road cleaning, drain coverage, and other initiatives.
+Additionally, the association has installed street lights powered by solar energy.

-The motto of MGWA is "Mota Gharbi Green and Clean".
+The motto of MGWA is "Mota Gharbi Green and Clean."